moby/moby/docs/sources/documentation/commandline/basecommands.rst

   # Run an interactive shell in the base image,
   # allocate a tty, attach stdin and stdout
-  docker run -a -i -t base /bin/bash
+  docker run -i -t base /bin/bash

 Starting a long-running worker process